How is a Pressure Equalizing (PE) Tube Inserted?

 PE tubes are inserted under general anesthesia as an outpatient surgery.
 A microscope is used to see into the ear and a small incision is made in the eardrum.

-Any fluid or infection present in the middle ear is suctioned and the tube is placed into the incision where it remains without the use of stitches.
+If fluid or infection is present in the middle ear, it is suctioned out and the tube is placed into the incision.

 Some children experience nausea and vomiting from the general anesthetic.
-This should resolve within a few hours.
+This should go away within a few hours.
 Begin with a clear liquid diet, progress to a light diet, and then to a normal diet as your child feels like eating.
-Please call the office nurse if nausea and vomiting continues for more than 12 to 24 hours.

 Protection from Water